 i.
-Importance of issue: Damage to our reputation or brand image, or loss of consumer confidence in our products or employees could result in decreased demand for our products and could adversely affect our business, financial condition or results of operations, as well as require additional resources to rebuild our reputation.
-There is an increased focus, including by governments and civil society, investors, customers and consumers, on these and other environmental sustainability matters, including deforestation, land use, climate impact and water use.
-This interest may lead to brand damage and reputational risk, a key criterion considered not just in our commodity-specific risk assessment process but also in our Enterprise Risk Management process.
-For example, our company has faced accusations related to our palm oil supply chain and our efforts to address both environmental and social sustainability within the space. ii.
-Tools used and how results are used in decision-making: PepsiCo closely monitors consumer and customer interest in palm oil, deforestation and the role of consumer facing companies like PepsiCo, including through campaigns. as part of our due diligence approach to ensure our strategy and actions are appropriate.
+Description of assessment, tools used and how results are used in decision-making: PepsiCo closely monitors consumer and customer interest in palm oil, deforestation and the role of consumer facing companies like PepsiCo, including through campaigns. as part of our due diligence approach to ensure our strategy and actions are appropriate.
 Consumer concerns received directly and through civil society have helped to shape our approach to transparency and grievance management in particular.
 Our assessments of risk are based on our Enterprise Risk Management process and consultation with subject matter experts throughout the business on our key environmental risks.

 Factored criteria include: reputational risks, such as potential brand damage caused by increased stakeholder concerns regarding social and environmental impacts of PepsiCo's activities with regard to our forest-risk commodities.